mandresve/Gallery/README.md

     -   Connect your HP calculator to your PC using an appropriate cable.
 Alternatively, you can use the HP Prime Virtual Emulator if you don't have the physical calculator.
 5.  **Add the `Gallery.hpappdir` Folder to HP Connectivity Kit**

-    -   In the HP Connectivity Kit, find the left pane or "Application Library" category.
+    -   In the HP Connectivity Kit, find the left pane, open your calculator, and open the "Application Library" category.
     -   Drag and drop the `Gallery.hpappdir` folder into the "Application Library" category in the left pane.

 You have now successfully installed the application on your HP calculator or virtual emulator.
 Enjoy using the Gallery app!